TheLeopardsH/GoogleDorks/README.md

 # GoogleDorks
-    Note :Combination of these google dorks give inormous power for OSINT.I would keep updating it with time
+    Note :Combination of these google dorks give enormous power for OSINT.I would keep updating it with time.

     site: Shows results to specific site for john carrier.
     Example: site:facebook.com  John carrier